pallets/click/docs/options.rst

     invoke(info, args=['--shout'])

-Note that if a slash is contained in your option already (for instance if you use windows style parameters where ``/`` is the prefix character you can alternatively split the parameters through ``;`` instead):
+Note that if a slash is contained in your option already (for instance if you use Windows-style parameters where ``/`` is the prefix character you can alternatively split the parameters through ``;`` instead):

 .. click:example::